 You are going to breathe a sigh of relief when you hand in your written dissertation, but don’t breathe too hard because it’s still not over yet.
-You are going to have to do a dissertation defense talk, go to this website for some great dissertation defense advice.
+You are going to have to do a dissertation defense talk.

 Preparation: The worst thing you can do is turn up to your dissertation defense unprepared.
 You should spend weeks going over your notes and your slides to make sure that you are confident about what you are going to discuss.
 You should combine practicing in front of groups and practicing when you are alone.
 Technology is so advanced now that you can video yourself while you practice.
 The majority of people don’t like to see themselves on camera so don’t be too hard on yourself.
 What you need to pay attention to is that you are speaking clearly and concisely, what is your body language conveying to the audience, and whether or not you look confident in front of a group.